Building a light Kubernetes cluster and testing out different scenarios. The plan is to run light and safe (Best Practices). K3s to the rescue!

 Check out Jeff Geerling and see how he runs Drupal on Kubernetes using his Rpi Cluster.

-Jeff knows his stuff and can teach you how to set it up.
+Jeff can teach you how to set it up on a Raspberry Pi cluster.